UMN-GDC/MASH/docs/README.md

 | --std | OPTIONAL.
 Run SAdj-HE by specifying ```--std```.
 Otherwise, UAdj-HE will be computed.
 (There are potential bugs with the standardized version, so it is reccommended to use unstandardized for now).|
 | --argfile ARGFILE |Filename to be passed containing all information for PC's, covariates, phenotypes, and grm.
 This takes priority over all other arguments.|

+### Output
-The output of ```AdjHE.py``` contains heritability estimation and its standard error in a .csv file.
+heritability estimation and its standard error in a .csv file.
 Computational time and peak memory are also provided.

 # Data description
-Example data is included from [the paper](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1010151) with the following files
+Example data is included from [this paper](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1010151) with the following files

     a phenotype file: pheno.phen
     a covariate file: covar.txt